Do Fleas Live in Human Hair? Discover Flea Facts & Removal

 Finding an occasional flea in human hair doesn’t mean you’re dealing with a scalp infestation.
 These temporary visitors are usually seeking their preferred pet hosts and won’t establish permanent populations on people.
 The real solution lies in addressing pets and environmental factors that support flea development.

-Call us at 703-683-2000 or email info@bettertermite.com for a consultation about your flea concerns.
-We’ll help you understand what’s happening in your home and create a plan to get your family and pets comfortable again.
+If you’re dealing with persistent flea problems, call us at 703-683-2000 or email info@bettertermite.com.
+We’ll help you find the source and create a plan to get your family and pets comfortable again.

 Frequently Asked Questions